Why Do We Practice Fasting And Abstinence?An Illustrated Guide

 by Lent

 Before we even start talking about fasting or abstinence, let’s say something obvious: none of this makes sense outside the logic of faith.
-There are certainly psychological benefits and ways of explaining the cultural or social reasons for fasting and such, but that’s all secondary, to say the least.
+There are certainly psychological benefits and ways to explain the cultural or social reasons for fasting and similar practices, but that’s all secondary, to say the least.

 To put it simply, we fast because Christ invites us to do so: